 The late John Dennett commenced as a volunteer driver with Volunteering Gold Coast Transport Services in early 2004.
 John was a volunteer driver for the Shopping Club service in its early days and later, with the Transport Consortium, John joined the Anglicare team.

 In more recent years John has been a driver for the Shared Transport service.
-John is one of a colourful group of drivers who ensures our clients have fun.
+John is one of a colourful group of drivers who ensures our customers have fun.

 From the time of her first appointment until her retirement in June 2017, Sandra epitomised the notion of services to the community, the organisation and her team.

-It was Sandra’s commitment to transport clients that inspired and motivated Australia’s first community transport consortium.
+It was Sandra’s commitment to transport customers that inspired and motivated Australia’s first community transport consortium.

 Sandra is loved and respected by everyone within the team and all who connected with her across the community.